 To reach this market, businesses must make their platforms mobile-friendly.
 In previous years, consumers tended to switch devices to make online purchases, mainly because online shops were difficult to navigate using smartphones.
 But with a mobile-responsive online shop, you can provide these consumers with a seamless shopping experience without the hassle of switching devices.

-Brands can add a ‘social enterprise’ component to their promotional campaigns.
+To appeal to more conscious-minded consumers, brands can add a ‘social enterprise’ component to their promotional campaigns.
 This, however, has to be done with care and sincerity.
 Partnering with a charity or choosing a community to give back to needs to be in line with what the brand truly stands for and supports.
 The message should be planned and crafted meticulously, as it should not come across as merely a gimmick to jack up sales.

-How Brands Can Prepare for Black Friday
+How Brands Can Prepare for Black Friday-Cyber Monday

 It is assumed that all the basics of knowing your customers and all the basics of marketing have already been covered.
 What now needs to be done is to identify what products to push, what channels to tap, and what messages to send.
 Do the math and make a compelling offer that will make it difficult for your customers to resist.
 Get things moving and drum up excitement in your social media accounts.
 If necessary, hire social media creators and managers to take care of your postings and engagements.
 You can get a sense of what’s popular and what your customers are most likely to buy when you ‘listen’ to their social media interactions.
 This should give you a good idea of what products you might have to bulk up on in your inventory.